Miguel-Herrero/React-Blog/README.md

 # React-Blog

-Blog app using React-Readux.
+Blog app using React-Redux.
 You can post your own stuff easily!

 You can navigate through a list of posts, read one at a time, delete it, or even create new posts.